Bunyod-Suvonov/penguins-wardrobe/themes/bliss/README.md

 # Bliss

-This is a special theme, for Bliss Go a Linux XFCE installer for blissOS.
+This is a special theme, made for Bliss Go a Linux XFCE installer for blissOS.

 ## Usage